awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `DeletionProtection`  <a name="cfn-rds-dbcluster-deletionprotection"></a>
-Indicates whether the DB cluster should have deletion protection enabled\.
-The database can't be deleted when this value is set to true\.
-The default is false\.
+A value that indicates whether the DB cluster has deletion protection enabled\.
+The database can't be deleted when deletion protection is enabled\.
+By default, deletion protection is disabled\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)